17776: Sequel series

-On September 28, 2020, a sequel titled 20020 was launched on Secret Base, a branch of SB Nation; on October 13, it was revealed to be the first part of a two-part continuation with the second half, 20021, originally planned for release in the winter or spring of 2021, though later delayed.
-One chapter of 20020 was released every Monday, Wednesday, and Friday beginning on September 28 and ending on October 23.
-Both parts of the series are expected to run for twelve chapters.
+On September 28, 2020, a sequel titled 20020 was launched on Secret Base, a branch of SB Nation; on October 13, it was revealed to be the first part of a two-part continuation with the second half, 20021, originally planned for release in the winter or spring of 2021, though later delayed indefinitely.
+One chapter of 20020 was released every Monday, Wednesday, and Friday beginning on September 28, 2020, and ending on October 23.
+The first part of the series ran for twelve chapters and the second is expected to run for the same amount.

 It focuses on a similarly lengthy, interconnected, 111-team competition based on college football.
 The sentient space probes featured in 17776 return, with Juice serving as the game's designer and commissioner.
-20020's format largely resembles 17776's with a more involved use of Google Earth-based YouTube video storytelling interspersed regularly into the narrative.
+20020's format largely resembles 17776's with a more involved use of Google Earth–based YouTube video storytelling interspersed regularly into the narrative.

+In May 2025, Jon Bois announced a publishing deal with Tor for a physical publication titled 50007: An American Football Odyssey.